 After such a big meal your throat may feel karakara (thirsty).
 I’d definitely recommend a chibichibi (sip) of a kachikachi (ice cold) shuwashuwa (sparkling) beverage over a betabeta (sticky) dessert wine.
 It can help settle any mukamuka (queasiness) you might have.

 What if you’re not really that hungry, and you just want to mushamusha (munch)?
 You might want the paripari (thin and crispy) of nori (toasted seaweed) or chips.
 Sometimes, though, we crave a louder pachipachi (crispy snapping sound), like the baribari (loud crunchiness) of sembei (rice crackers) or the kachikachi (crisp firmness) of arare (another kind of rice cracker).

 For those of you interested in this subject, I found a really cool study conducted by a cross-disciplinary group of students (information science, engineering, medicine) from the University of Tokyo.
 They “harvested” online food reviews in Japanese to find the most common food-related onomatopoeia.
 How cool is that — a terrific application of science to language and culture studies!
 Below is one of the tables from their report, detailing the most commonly occurring onomatopoeia for food.

 I also found several online dictionaries of Japanese onomatopoeia.
-The first is Nihongo Resources, where you can search in English or Japanese.
-The second is Giongo Dictionary, where you can sign up for a daily email to keep learning.
-A third one, if you read Japanese, is Onomatopedia.
+The first is Giongo Dictionary, where you can sign up for a daily email to keep learning.
+A second, if you read Japanese, is Onomatopedia.
+The third is a cool little resource with sounds you can listen to.
+Finally, though it only works sporadically, is Nihongo Resources, where you can search in English or Japanese.
 I hope you’ll enjoy them.